"I'm so ugly."

 While I believe this is a natural emotion, I don't believe it's the most constructive way to talk to yourself and about yourself to others.
 I want to pose to you a few ideas that may help give you a shift in perspective.

-First off, let me say that I have met a lot of women who struggle with acne.
+, let me say that I have met a lot of women who struggle with acne.
 Some of the MOST beautiful women I've ever known have struggled with this issue.

 Acne is a nuisance for sure, but it doesn't make you ugly.